FunKey-Project/FunKey-Project.github.io/docs/user_manual/tutorials/software/add_opk.md

 !!!
 Note

-    In the current (2.0.0) release of the FunKey-OS, the **OPK** files are only available for the gmenu2x launcher, and not in RetroFE.
+    In the current release of the FunKey-OS (DrUm78's version), the **OPK** files are available both for the GMenu2X and RetroFE launchers.
+See documentation [here.][3]

-[7-Zip][1] can be used to extract **OPK** files, and [Open Package Creator (v1.1.2)][2] is a useful tool if you want to re-package an **OPK** or customize icons, add additional games and much more.
+[7-Zip][1] can be used to extract **OPK** files, and [Open Package Creator][2] is a useful tool if you want to re-package an **OPK** or customize icons, add additional games and much more.

 Connect your **FunKey S** console to your computer and add **OPK**